jsore/notes/v2/django-2-by-example/project_2_social_media.md

 Example usage of Django's builtin login, which by default will use the `Authentication Form` form at `django.contrib.auth.forms`, see:

   > `…/project_2/bookmarks/account/forms.py`

+That form tries to auth the user and raises a validation error if unsuccessful.